 Your Adobe Creative Cloud account comes with online storage so that your files are available to you anywhere and on any device or computer.
 You can preview many creative file types directly in a web browser on your computer, tablet, or smartphone.
 These file types include: PSD, AI, INDD, JPG, PDF, GIF, PNG, Photoshop Touch, Ideas, and others.

-Adobe Creative Cloud desktop app keeps all the files in sync.
+Adobe Creative Cloud for desktop keeps all the files in sync.
 Any additions, modifications, or deletions are reflected on all connected computers and devices.
 For example, if you upload an .ai file using the Creative Cloud Files page, it is automatically downloaded on all connected computers.

 Sync or upload files